Medication for Prediabetes

 - Screening and any necessary treatment for high blood pressure and high cholesterol.

 Lifestyle Modification: The American Diabetes Association (ADA) recommends that people with prediabetes take part in a lifestyle intervention program.
 This can be a Centers for Disease Control and Prevention (CDC)-Recognized Diabetes Prevention Program (DPP) with a focus on weight loss and physical activity.
 Eating well and getting enough sleep are examples of other healthy choices that can lower blood sugar.
+Lark DPP provides coaching, through your smartphone, on all of these areas.

 Blood Pressure and Cholesterol Screening: Prediabetes and diabetes are risk factors for high blood pressure and high cholesterol.
 In turn, those can lead to stroke, kidney disease, and heart disease.
-Your prediabetes treatment plan may include regular blood pressure measurements and blood tests for cholesterol levels.
+A prediabetes treatment plan may include regular blood pressure measurements and blood tests for cholesterol levels.
 Prescription medications may be necessary to control your numbers.

 Most Common Medications for Prediabetes